PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

+## Summary:

-Conclusions: As you are playing a role in a story, Story is by definition "the heart" of rpgs, thus an rpg has to be story-driven.
-It should be simple to play with the most intuitive user interface imagineable while still being a complex roleplaying game underneath.
+* As you are playing a role in a story, Story is by definition "the heart" of rpgs.
+An rpg has to be story-driven.
+* An rpg is necessarily complex, the art is to translate this complexity into gameplay by the most simple and intuitive interface.
+* The means by which to achieve this simplicity is by the mechanics of radical visualisation and direct interaction instead of abstract statistics.
+* Interaction with the gameworld and the simulated life therein (npcs and monsters) is at the core of this kind of rpg gameplay.